List of Chondroitin Sulfate Applications

 In developed countries, OA is a common joint disease.
 The most common symptoms are pain and loss of function caused by articular cartilage damage.
 About 27 million people in the United States suffer from OA, and annual social consumption is estimated to exceed $60 billion.
 Owing to the aging of the population, the number of OA patients has increased rapidly.
 It is estimated that the number of OA patients will double between 2005 and 2030, which will become one of the major social and economic burdens.

-As symptomatic slow-acting drugs for OA, chondroitin sulfate has the following clinical benefits:
+As a symptomatic slow-acting drug for OA, chondroitin sulfate has the following clinical benefits:

 (1) relieving pain;

 (2) improving function;

 (3) reducing consumption of non-steroidal anti-inflammatory drugs or analgesics.